Lil bit of history.

 Harald and I were planning to develop and release a rather large subject in plastic.

 So, I did some brief estimates on what kinda processes we will need to master and how complex the whole thing is going to be.
 I was like "no way we will be able to pull that off from zero.
-Thats would just slow down and disappear."
+That would just slow down and disappear."
 It was too huge for a debut.

 So, I contacted Marco and he agreed to share what he found out so far.
 So actually he helped me to visualize the product for the first time and that was what kinda triggered the idea.
 Marco provided support from this point to the very present day.
 Thank you, Marco!

-Marco´s scratch built jacks which sparked the decision to develop the item.
+Marco´s scratch built jacks

 All right.
 Now, how are we getting to the next level?